The Whip (ride)

-Today
+Notable installations

-Two of the oldest Whips operating today are at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania, manufactured in 1918, and Kennywood Park in West Mifflin, Pennsylvania, manufactured in 1926.
+Two of the oldest The Whip rides operating today are a 1918 model at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania, and a 1926 model at Kennywood in West Mifflin, Pennsylvania.
 The Whip at Playland in Rye, New York was made in 1928, and is one of the park's oldest rides.
-Another installation of a classic Whip is at Knoebels Grove in Elysburg, PA.
-This whip, called the "Whipper" was originally installed at a park in Hunlock Creek, PA called Croops Glen and was moved to Knoebels in the 1940s after that park closed.
-These rides have become increasingly rare.
-There are a small handful located in the North-Eastern United States.
-There is still an original "The Whip" in Camden Park in Huntington, West Virginia, as well as "The Whip Jr."
+Another installation of a classic The Whip is at Knoebels Amusement Resort in Elysburg, Pennsylvania.
+This ride, called Whipper, was originally installed at a park in Hunlock Creek, Pennsylvania called Croops Glen, and was moved to Knoebels in the 1940s after Croops Glen closed.
+Another The Whip is in operation at Heritage Park Historical Village in Calgary, Alberta.
+Another original The Whip is located at Camden Park in Huntington, West Virginia, which also has a miniature version of the ride for children called The Whip Jr.